-The Yinyoo IN8 is a nice pair when it comes to bass.
-Their mids, however, are not what I would expect from hybrid earphones, and their highs are rather disappointing and unnatural.
-For these earphones' price, I expected some higher level of audio transparancy and definition, but what I got was more like a louder and upfront version of YINJW P8.
+The Yinyoo IN8 is a nice pair when it comes to bass - deep and hard-hitting.
+Their mids, however, while loud, are not what I would expect from hybrid earphones.
+Also, their highs are mild with an unnatural tonality.
+For these earphones' price, I expected some higher level of audio transparancy and definition, but what I got was more like a better-sounding, louder and upfront version of YINJW P8.

 The IN8 come with the cheapest, most generic translucent white ear tips that is possible to get.
 The pre-applied M sized tips are so thin and soft that I found them to be quite useless when it comes to getting a seal.
 The L size tips are narrow-bore, but they did the job.
 Overall, the earphones are light but quite long, which means they stick out a lot and there's nothing besides the tips that's keeping them inside your ears.